 Ex-England youth goalkeeper Ashley Bayes joined Stevenage Borough in summer 2008 – mainly to replace the outbound Alan Julian.
 The aim was that Bayes would come in and take the number one spot for himself; arriving at Broadhall Way after standing out as the keeper at both Grays Athletic and Crawley Town.
 And with Football League experience to his name too, Bayes went into the twilight years of his career with the same zest.

-During his spell with Boro’, Chris Day just happened to be in some top form and that made it nigh on impossible for Bayes to reclaim the Number One jersey on anything more than the odd occasion.
+His fellow players at Boro’ would talk of a man who hadn’t got past the age of 18; Bayes becoming as vital a presence off the pitch as on.
+During his spell with us, Chris Day just happened to be in some top form.
+That made it nigh on impossible for Bayes to reclaim the number one jersey on anything more than the odd occasion.
 But his importance to the team transcended the goalposts and the pitch.

-Stats do not include expunged Chester City fixtures in 2009/10.
+Stats do not include expunged Chester City fixtures in 2009-10.